000deepak/java_Course_shaswatTiwari/Lecture-011 - Maths for DSA - 1/notes/MathsForDSA - part 1.md

 Base 2 -> 0,1
 Base 3 -> 0,1,2

-Some special highlighted Bases are
+## Some special highlighted Bases are
-Binary -> Base 2
+- Binary -> Base 2
-Octal -> Base 8
+- Octal -> Base 8
-Decimal -> Base 10
+- Decimal -> Base 10
-HexaDecimal -> Base 16
+- HexaDecimal -> Base 16
-Note: HexaDecimal has given some special names in the form of Alphabets to 10, 11, 12, 13, 14 and 15.
+>Note: HexaDecimal has given some special names in the form of Alphabets to 10, 11, 12, 13, 14 and 15.
 HexaDecimal -> 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F

-### Conversion of a number from Any base to Decimal
+## Conversion of a number from Any Base -> Decimal (multiplication)
 Suppose you want to convert a number of base 'x' to Decimal(Base 10).
-The approach is simple,
-To convert a number of any base to decimal, follow these steps:

-1. Identify the base of the number.
+1. Identify the `base of the number`.
-2. Write down the digits of the number.
+2. `Write down the digits of the number`.
-3. For each digit, multiply by the base raised to the power of its position, starting from the rightmost digit with position 0.
+3. For each digit, `multiply by the base raised to the power of its position`, starting `from right to left`.
-4. Sum all the products obtained from step 3.
+4. `Sum all the products` obtained from step 3.

-Example: Convert the number 1011 from base 2 to decimal
+### Example: Convert 1011 from base 2 to decimal
 1. The base of the number is 2.
 2. The digits of the number are 1, 0, 1, and 1.
 For each digit: